Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination: Experiments Empirical Evidence

 where $\P_{\Xi_0}$ denotes $\P$ restricted to $\Xi_0$ and renormalised.
 This matches the \emph{discounting} construction in IP \citep{shafer1976,walley1991statistical, moral2018discounting}: we downweight the structured credal set $\mathcal{C}_{\mathrm{G}}$ and allocate the remaining mass to a vacuous model.
 Discounting formalises \emph{source unreliability} by weakening the information encoded in a credal set $K$: an unreliability level $\varepsilon\in[0,1]$ yields a larger set $D(K,\varepsilon)$ with $D(K,0)=K$, monotone growth in $\varepsilon$, and a vacuous limit at $\varepsilon=1$.
 A principled view is to pick a divergence $D_i$ and set $D(K,\varepsilon)=\{q:\exists p\in K,\ D_i(p,q)\le\varepsilon\}$.

 The resulting robust risk decomposes as

+where $f_\theta$ is short for $f_\theta(\xi)$.
 The first term targets shifts in group proportions, while the contamination term targets contaminations that the grouping does not capture.
 In addition to adding vacuous distortions to fixed probabilities, LV-Group is an example of adding an IP discounting layer on top of other base DRO ambiguity sets, targeting the base robustness and OOS contamination simultaneously.

 In our implementation, the restriction to $\Xi_0$ is approximated by filtering the official training data to $\{\xi\in\Xi_0\}$ and running the objective on minibatches drawn from this bulk-filtered set.
 The sup term is approximated via a smoothmax for tractability.
 As an ablation, GroupDRO-B applies the GroupDRO objective to the same bulk-filtered training set.